Landeck Tunnel

 Is the B180 after the tunnel in Landeck subject to tolls?

-How long is the Landecker Tunnel?
+How long is the Landeck Tunnel?

-The entire Landecker Tunnel is 6,955 metres long (around 6.9 km).
+The entire Landeck Tunnel is 6,955 metres long (around 6.9 km).

 Since when has this tunnel existed in Tyrol?